 In the next section, we shall see how your kid can install apps from the play store.

 IV.
 Installing Play Store Apps on your Chromebook from your Kid’s account

 With the kid’s account signed in to your Chromebook, they can install the android apps from the Google Play Store with your permission.
 For example, when my kid attempts to install the “File Manager” app from the Play Store, she gets this request “Ask your parent” with two choices “Ask in a message” and “Ask now.”
 Clicking on Ask in a message sends an email to the parent for approval to install it.

 The other option, “ASK NOW,” invokes a menu where the parent can enter the login credentials to approve the installation of the apps straight away.
 You will also receive an email that your kid has installed the app.

 V. Inviting a Family Member

-You can also invite a family member by using their email ID by going to the Families page, or you can use the Family Link app that we installed earlier.
+You can also invite a family member by using their email ID by going to the Families page or the Family Link app we installed earlier.
 In this article, I chose to go with the web interface.
-You can see the Family manager account, add or delete existing family members.
+You can see the Family manager account and add or delete existing family members.
 You can add one by clicking on “Invite family member.”
 As of when the article is written, you can share Google services with up to 6 family members, including you.

 VI.
 Editing, Delete a Family member